Let's elevate the profession of writing so we can earn what we deserve.

 You haven't heard the best news yet.
 This is going to make your whole year.

 Membership is $119 a year.
 You read that right.
 No digits missing on that price.

 Is it worth more?
 Of course!
 But adding rocket fuel to your business begins with a can-do spirit, and you can do an affordable price.

 And because I personally hate telling someone that I've raised their rates (yah, not a landlord here), if you join at $119, you are grandfathered into that price moving forward.
 So there is no reason to wait for a better deal down the road.

 You are welcome to look around and settle in before committing.
 Simply choose our $14.99 monthly plan with no ties, no pressure to create a profile, no judgment.
 You can switch over and start the money-saving annual $119 plan at any time.

 (Legal information most people put in smaller type: Apple has a separate approval process and fees for any plans you purchase on iOS, and this process may take some extra time.
 We invite you to purchase on a different device and return to your phone to interact via our app.)

-I'm Julie Sturgeon, publisher and editor of Freelance Success.
+I'm Julie Sturgeon, publisher and editor of FLX.
 Reach out to me if you have questions or concerns.
-I'm happy to shoot you a straight answer.
-Email [email protected]
+I'm happy to shoot you a straight answer, even in the middle of the night.